-What I liked about the Serenity model is that the rear sections, when putting together, naturally hid, so there were no lines that you had to fill in.
-The front part was on a natural break that looks like it belonged to the ship.
+What I liked about the Firefly Serenity ship model is that the rear sections, when putting together, naturally hid, so there were no lines that you had to fill in.
+The front part was on a natural break that looks like it belonged to the vessel.
 I was able to build the front part and then leave it off while I finish the back part so I wouldn’t stress the antennas or try to work around the solar panels.

 I have an inner display case underneath my TV.
 It sits at eye level, and I often look at it.
-It would be nice if the Firefly show came back on, but I have a memory of it in this model.
+It would be nice if the Firefly show came back on, but I have a memory of it in this 3D printed model.

 Thank you for the excellent work and attention to detail that you put into this as always it shows how good of a job you guys do.

 Gregory loves to 3D print models and figurines in clear resin.
 Using transparent material helps this talented man to later light sections and leave some areas unpainted (for the windows, transparent-like parts).
-Thus, the middle section of the Serenity vessel was 3D printed in clear filament and painted with pure Krylon Chrome.
+Thus, the middle section of the Serenity ship model was 3D printed in clear filament and painted with pure Krylon Chrome.

 For the front part of the Firefly ship, the maker used paints along with the Citadel wash named Shades.
 To bring out the details and age some parts during the spaceship painting procedure, Gregory used the Shade called Nuln Oil.

 Many of the parts, such as pipes and panels, look extremely shiny and very impressive.
 The silvery Firefly Serenity ship seems to be ready to take off and start fantastic adventures in outer space.